Who We Help

 Some of our clients are homeless, others may be living in government-supported motels or apartments.
 Still others may be long-time residents of Hunterdon County and are managing to remain in their own homes, but don’t have enough income to purchase food.

-All clients meet eligibility requirements that closely follow those of The Emergency Food Assistance Program (TEFAP) of the USDA, and must provide documentation of need.
+All clients meet eligibility requirements that closely follow those of The Emergency Food Assistance Program (TEFAP) of the USDA.